 Privacy and data protection are critical foundations for ecommerce and are important to merchants and their customers.
-The protected customer data requirements focus on data minimization, transparency, and security so that Partners can better support merchants' path towards compliance with privacy and data protection rules.
+The protected customer data requirements focus on data minimization, transparency, and security so that you can better support a merchant's path towards compliance with privacy and data protection rules.

 |No protected customer data||No action required|

 |Protected customer data with protected customer fields||

 Shopify will approve your app to use protected customer data if the requested data is for the minimum amount of protected customer data required by your app to provide the merchant with the app functionality.
 If you're approved to access all the data that you requested, then no code updates are required.
 If you're not approved to access the data that you requested, then you might need to update your app to handle errors or redacted data.
 For more information, refer to the example API requests for protected customer data.

 While we encourage all apps to meet protected customer data requirements, the requirements aren't mandatory for the following apps:

 - Unpublished testing apps or apps that are installed only on development stores

 - Custom apps